timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 04-TARIFF ACT OF 1930/SUBTITLE III-ADMINISTRATIVE PROVISIONS/Part III-Ascertainment, Collection, and Recovery of Duties/Part III-Ascertainment, Collection, and Recovery of Duties.md

 * if made in connection with a proceeding regarding a class or kind of free trade area country merchandise, as determined by the administering authority.

 * #### (2) Exclusive review of determination by binational panels
-  * If binational panel review of a determination is requested pursuant to article 1904 of the NAFTA or of the Agreement, then, except as provided in paragraphs (3) and (4)—
+  * If binational panel review of a determination is requested pursuant to article 1904 of the Agreement or article 10.12 of the USMCA, then, except as provided in paragraphs (3) and (4)—

     * (A) the determination is not reviewable under subsection (a), and